k8s-platform-hub/mobile-backend-nodejs/README.md

 - Makes this new directory a `git` repository and adds a remote called `hasura` to it.
 - It also creates a free `Hasura Cluster` for you and `adds` this cluster to the cloned hasura project.

->**What is a Hasura cluster ?**

->A Hasura cluster is a cluster of nodes (VMs) on the cloud that can host any Hasura project.
+>A **Hasura cluster** is a cluster of nodes (VMs) on the cloud that can host any Hasura project.
 It has all the Hasura microservices running and the necessary tooling for you to deploy your Hasura project.
 Every Hasura cluster comes with a name and a domain attached to it as well.
 Eg: `awesome45.hasura-app.io`.

 **Step 2**: Deploy the project to your cluster